Living Dead: Memory

 Romero's zombies have very limited to no memory of their previous life.
 But they all remember how to walk, and how to use their hands for several tasks (such as striking or holding something or someone).
 They recognize many objects such as cars, houses and other structures, and they recognize the doors in order to enter them.
 As characters state in Dawn of the Dead, the zombies are in the mall since it was "an important place in their lives".
 They also kept the instinct of eating and biting.
 In Day of the Dead, the zombie dubbed 'Bub' is experimented on and trained by the scientist Logan and recalls how to use a razor, a telephone, and a book.
 When Capt.
 Rhodes walks in the room, Bub salutes him, fires an unloaded pistol at him, and later in the movie shoots Capt.
-Rhodes with a loaded pistol.
+Rhodes with a loaded pistol, going so far as to ensure it was loaded this time, as he remembered the previous gun not having fired.
 In Land of the Dead, the undead retained some memory of their past lives, allowing them to use tools they remember operating, and even display emotion, giving some of Bub's intelligence to other zombies.

 The zombies in the Return of the Living Dead series retain their full memories as of their time of death, whether or not they were reanimated immediately or after long interment.